 If people think that my artwork is beautiful, I hope they realise that beauty comes with a purpose.
 It is to encourage people to think ‘big’ and not be afraid to be themselves.

 The greatest lesson in your profession was to never give up.
 Was there a time when you reflected on an alternative path?
 What feelings do you have when you look back at your life now?

 Life is filled with trials and tribulations and that is the beauty of it all.
 I have once or twice thought about picking up another path.
-However I am glad that I never thought about it in a serious manner.
-At the end of the day I always believed that I was born an artist.
+However I am glad that I have never thought about it in a serious manner.
+At the end of the day, I always believed that I was born an artist.
 I am in constant joy, fortunate and very grateful because my work is my hobby and my hobby is my career.
 Not everybody can make that statement!

 Anne Samat - Tribal Chief 5, 2016 [260x116cm]

 Anne Samat - Tribal Chief 6, 2016 [260x116cm]

 Anne Samat - Tribal Chief series 10, 2017 [244x130x25cm]

 Anne Samat, Huntsman Series (Portrait of a Man 2), 2016 Pattern drafted weaving structures, rattan sticks, yarns, ceramic and wooden beads, wall washers, kitchen and garden utensils 152 x 62cm